alexgoussev/maja_gitlab/CONTRIBUTING.md

 ## Documentation improvements

 The main MAJA documentation are the UserManual and the ConceptionManual.
-The source is hosted in the main MAJA repository in the Documentation/ directory.
+The source is hosted in the main MAJA repository in the Documentation directory.
 Then, to contribute documentation use the same workflow as for code contributions (see below).
 See also the Documentation/readme.txt file for help on building the documentation.